khanmhmdi/Brain-Tumor-Segmentation-2020-using-Cascaded-Anisotropic-Convolutional-Neural-Networks/README.md

 # Brain-Tumor-Segmentation-2020-using-Cascaded-Anisotropic-Convolutional-Neural-Networks
-This is an unofficial implementation of the BRATS using Cascaded Anisotropic Convolutional Neural Networks
+This code is updated code of the [source code][https://github.com/taigw/brats17].